Poisson-Dirichlet scaling limits of Kemp's supertrees: Sketching a phase diagram

-as $n \to \infty$ with respect to the rooted Gromov--Hausdorff--Prokhorov metric. \end{corollary} \begin{proof} The assumptions entail that the probability for a $\xi_i$--Bienaym\'e--Galton--Watson tree to have $n$ vertices grows like a some constant times $n^{-1-1/a_i}$, see for example~\cite[Thm.
+\begin{proof}[Proof of Theorem~\ref{te:mulscal}] The assumptions entail that the probability for a $\xi_i$--Bienaym\'e--Galton--Watson tree to have $n$ vertices grows like a constant times $n^{-1-1/a_i}$, see for example~\cite[Thm.
 18.14]{MR2908619}.
-Furthermore, there exists a constant $c_i>0$ such that the conditioned tree approaches the $a_i$-stable tree after rescaling distances by $\frac{1}{c_i n^{1 - 1/a_i}}$, see~\cite{MR1964956,MR1954248}.
-Thus, we may complete the proof arguing completely analogously as in the proof of Theorem~\ref{te:main}. \end{proof}
+Furthermore, there exists a constant $b_i>0$ such that the conditioned tree approaches the $a_i$-stable tree after rescaling distances by $\frac{b_i}{ n^{1 - 1/a_i}}$, see~\cite{MR1964956,MR1954248}.

+For $d=2$, arguing analogously as in the proof of Theorem~\ref{te:main} it follows from Proposition~\ref{pro:dilute1} that the largest components in the second level have diameters that scale at the order $n^{1-1/a_2}$, whereas the first level has about $n^{1/a_2}$ vertices and hence its diameter scales at the order $n^{(1/a_2)(1-1/a_1)}$.
+Our assumption~\eqref{eq:ineqas} ensures that so that the diameter of the first level scales at a smaller order than the diameter of the largest components of the second level.

+Similarly, for $d > 2$ the first level has about $n^{1/(a_2 a_3 \cdots a_d)}$ vertices and hence its diameter scales at the order $n^{ (1/(a_2 a_3 \cdots a_d))(1-1/a_1)}$.
+Thus, if by induction the largest component attached to the first level has a diameter that scales at the order $n^{1-1/a_d}$, then Assumption~\eqref{eq:ineqas} ensures that the diameter of the first level scales at a smaller order.

+Thus, we may prove the scaling limit~\eqref{eq:mulscal} by arguing completely analogously as in the proof of Theorem~\ref{te:main}.
+The only part where we have to be careful is the analogon of the tightness condition~\eqref{eq:step1}, with $\sqrt{n}$ replaced by $n^{1-1/a_d}$.
+For $a_d=2$, all arguments here (and also for Inequality~\eqref{eq:mulbound} due to the universal bounds~\cite{addarioberry2022random}) are identical, hence no adaptions are needed.
+For $1<a_d<2$, we have to put in extra effort to the get the necessary deviation bounds.
+Hence, for the remainder of the proof we assume $1<a_d<2$.